Rolling Meadows Post-Decree Modifications Lawyer

 After a divorce has concluded, the agreements and court orders are entered into the record and are binding on the parties.
 Modification of an order is possible when there has been a substantial change in circumstance for the child support, child custody or alimony (spousal support).
 The court will enforce its orders when presented with evidence of violations, such as failure to pay child or spousal support.
 Property settlements are almost never modified, absent a showing of actual fraud by one of the parties.

-At our firm, the Delaney Heckman, we represent clients with modification and enforcement issues.
+At our firm, Andrea Heckman Law, we represent clients with modification and enforcement issues.
 We provide comprehensive advice and guidance for all aspects of family law cases.
 We are experienced family law attorneys who understand the impact that family law matters have on our clients’ lives.
 We understand how to prepare the evidence to demonstrate to the court the changes in circumstances since the original order was entered.

 The types of family law orders that are frequently modified or require enforcement include: